amangabba/ksql_ads/README.md

 ## Introduction

-This notebook summarizes some of the concepts described in the following [article](https://www.confluent.io/blog/crossing-streams-joins-apache-kafka/), which describes the types of joins can be done with Kafka Streams.
+This notebook summarizes some of the concepts described in the following [article](https://www.confluent.io/blog/crossing-streams-joins-apache-kafka/): the types of joins that can be used with Kafka Streams.
 The notebook instead shows the joins supported in KsqlDB, with slight changes to the examples used in the article.

 Kafka supports three kinds of join:
 | Type         | Description                                                                                                                                        |